maykoala/auto-dynamic-form/Readme.md

 #### fields
 It is an array of object.
 Each object has "name", "label", "type" and the other properties.
 #### values
 It is an optional object.
-Each object is a name-value pair.
-Mostly it's the value getting from DB.
+Mostly it's getting from DB.
 You don't need to set it if no values at start.
 #### onSubmit
 It is a handler with a param **form**.
 You can get values, do validations via it.
 #### config